keimlink/django-workshop/docs/weitere_themen/rest.rst

      - Migrating forwards to 0001_initial.
      > tastypie:0001_initial
      - Loading initial data for tastypie.
     Installed 0 object(s) from 0 fixture(s)
-    Running migrations for recipes:
-    - Nothing to migrate.
-     - Loading initial data for recipes.
-    Installed 0 object(s) from 0 fixture(s)
-    Running migrations for news:
-    - Nothing to migrate.
-     - Loading initial data for news.
-    Installed 0 object(s) from 0 fixture(s)

     Synced: